cmkobel/CompareM2/README.md

 🐍 Assemblycomparator2 works by calling a Snakemake workflow that can be easily modified to use different parameters for the  underlying tools.

 <a href="https://github.com/cmkobel/assemblycomparator2/blob/master/readme-demos.md"><img height="192" alt="report document logo" align="right" src="https://github.com/cmkobel/assemblycomparator2/assets/5913696/e5f9b72c-2137-4850-8779-a5528d8ccbaf"></a>

 📙 All results are dynamically integrated in a compact portable report .html-document that emphasizes the central results.
-It can be browsed by users with no command line experience and can be easily shared as a single file.
-This report is generated even if a few jobs in the pipeline fail.
+It can be browsed in any web browser and can be easily shared as a single file.
+This report is generated even if some jobs in the pipeline fail.
 See [examples](readme-demos.md).

 🧑‍💻 Assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both  Apptainer/Singularity/Docker images and conda environment definitions are available for all dependent software to run.